paritoshtripathi935/aishikabot/README.md

 ![logo](https://github.com/paritoshtripathi935/aishikabot/blob/main/Screenshot_2022-02-12_12-31-18.png)

+## what is CBT?
+Cognitive behavioral therapy (CBT) is a problem-focused psychotherapy treatment that teaches clients to identify and change unhelpful thinking patterns and behaviors.
+CBT has been successful in treating anxiety, depression, eating disorders, substance abuse disorders, marital problems, psychosis and personality disorders (Beck Institute for Cognitive Behavior Therapy, 2019).

+CBT uses many different tools to help people change their thoughts and behavior.
+These include:

+Changing thinking patterns.
+People are taught to recognize negative thoughts and replace them with more positive ones.
+This helps them think more realistically about situations.

+Monitoring daily activities.
+Clients keep track of all their daily activities and how they feel about them by using a diary or journal.
+They can then use this information to determine the situations that lead to their negative thoughts and feelings.

+Problem-solving skills training.
+Clients are given skills training so they can solve problems on their own.

+Social skills training.
+Clients learn how to improve their communication skills and make friends more easily by practicing social interactions with each other in group therapy sessions (Beck Institute for Cognitive Behavior Therapy, 2019).

 ## The problem Aishika-bot solves
 The rise of A. I can be seen in many fields and it had shown great results. so why not merge A. I with Cognitive Behavioral Therapy (CBT) and increase the access to mental healthcare especially In a country like India where we have very less regard for mental health also have very less mental health doctors.